firegloves/MemPOI/README.md

 ### Force Generation

-MemPOI 1.2 introduces the `forceGeneration` property that helps you to ignore some possible errors, if possible.
+MemPOI 1.2 introduces the `forceGeneration` property that helps you to ignore some errors, if possible.
-Force Generation is still experimental, a list of all supported errors to ignore will be available in future releases.
+Force Generation is still experimental, here a temp list of the managed errors:

+- Specifying as sources for a Table an area reference and all sheet data, all sheet data takes precedence and the area reference will be ignored
+- Specifying no source for a Table will force the table to use all sheet data as a source
+- Specifying 2 sources for a PivotTable (one area reference and one table) the area reference takes precedence and the table is ignored
+- Specifying 2 sheet sources for a PivotTable (one sheet and one table) the table takes precedence and the sheet is ignored
+- If a post data elaboration step is added to a MempoiSheet after have set a null step map, the map is instantiated and the step added

 ---

 ### Performance

-Because you could have to face foolish requests like to export hundreds of thousands of rows in a few seconds I have added some speed test.
+Since you might have to face foolish requests like exporting hundreds of thousands of rows in a few seconds, I added some speed tests.
 There are 2 options that may dramatically slow down generation process on huge datasets:

 - `adjustColumnWidth`
 - `evaluateCellFormulas`

-Both available into `MempoiBuilder` they could block your export or even bring it to fail.
+Both available into `MempoiBuilder` they could block your export or even make it fail.
 Keep in mind that if you can't use them for performance problems you could ask in exchange for speed that columns resizing and cell formula evaluations will be hand made by the final user.

 The best performance choice between the available `Workbook` descendants is the `SXSSFWorkbook`.